NIAGRAFALZ/Tis-but-a-scratch-project/README.md

-## There's an embed code in the 3rd branch!
+## There's an embed code in the 3rd(Scratch Branch) branch!
 Try to find it!
 ## WARNING: PREPARE YOUR PATIENCE

 # Tis-but-a-scratch-project